eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 - W's strict approvals = 100 - 70 = 30
 - C's strict approvals = 80 - 70 = 10
 - Difference in total approvals = 100 - 80 = 20
-- Difference in strict approvals = 30 - 10 = 20
+- Difference in strict approvals = 30 - 10 = 20.
+It's exactly the same!

 Thus, if W has more total approvals than C, then W must also have more strict approvals than C.